Yichangcs/evaluator/README.md

 ## How to use

-enter a line os arithmetical expression(note that a ';' is necessary to be attached at the end to denote the end of expression ):
+enter a line of arithmetical expression(note that a ';' is necessary to be attached at the end to denote the end of expression ):

 ((3.0 + 2.0) * 4.0 - 6.0);